rakuten-ads/Rakuten-Reward-Native-iOS/doc/Objective-C/basic/README.md

 There are 3 types of login.
 According to your environment, please select proper one.
 <br>

+Note: RAE will be abolished by 2025.
+Please make a plan to migrate to RID token or other solution.
+This enum case will be removed in future release.<br>

 | Login Option        | Description | Support |
 | --- | --- | --- |
 | RakutenAuth | This is default option, provide login by SDK, SDK handled all login and user identifier | Japan, Taiwan |